The History of HBCUs | What is an HBCU?

 We all know that there are many different kinds of colleges and universities across our nation.
 We have schools focused on liberal arts, agriculture and technology, engineering and a host of other specializations.
 However, education has not always been as accessible and diverse as it is today.
-At one point in our history, minorities struggled to receive their education opportunities, which, as a result gave birth to alternative methods of learning.
-One such alternative became what we now know today as an HBCU.
+At one point in our history, Black people were denied admission to traditionally white institutions, which, as a result, gave birth to HBCUs.

 HBCU is an acronym many people may have never heard before.
-But what does it mean exactly?
+But what is HBCU meaning exactly?
 To start, HBCU stands for Historically Black Colleges and Universities.
 Secondly, the Higher Education Act of 1965, which increased federal funding for colleges and universities, coined the term.
 But let’s back up a century.

-Since then HBCUs have grown both in funding and size, enhancing equal opportunity and educational rights for all students.
-Today there are more than 100 HBCUs across the South, East coast, and Midwest.
+Enhancing equal opportunity and educational rights for all students.
+Today there are more than 100 HBCUs across the South, East Coast, and Midwest.